Transformation

 Technical Generations

 One of the most interesting developments of recent times has been the Generations line of Transformers toys intended to emulate older toys and be consumed by both older children and adult collectors.
-They have more expectations put on them than the original toys and have to be both 'toy accurate' and 'show accurate'.
+They have more expectations put on them than the original toys and have to be more show-accurate.
 They cannot just depict a vehicle and a robot.
 They also have to depict what is now an iconic character in the minds of fans.
-The designers do pretty well with these expectations but there are some problems that arise from this and one that particularly annoys me is what is known as 'faux-parts'.
+The designers do pretty well with these expectations but there are some problems that arise from this and one that particularly annoys me is what is known as faux-parts.
 Imagine a well-known character has windows on its chest in robot mode.
 In the original toy they were the windows of its truck alt-mode.
 But for the new version to have both toy and cartoon accurate windows it will be given two sets of windows (each exposed in one mode or the other).
 This bothers me to the extent that anything so trivial can bother a person.
-Make the windows turn into the windows dammit!
+Make the windows turn into the damned windows!
 Even if some supposed accuracy is lost who cares?
 A vital aspect of Transformers is the transformation process and faux-parts detract from that.

-The original toys had a mix of plastic and metal and rubber and that was cool.
-As soon as new designs were added they started reducing this variety of materials to only using plastic.
+The original toys were made of a nifty mix of plastic and metal and rubber.
+As soon as new designs were added they started reducing this variety of materials to just plastic.
 The only metal in a toy now is the tiny screws holding it together.
 The only rubberized parts are sharp bits that would otherwise be a hazard for children.
 This is all done in the name of profits.
 Still there have been some improvements - apparently plastics are better made-for-purpose now.
 Tampographs are way better than stickers.
 Weapons can be stored on most models now.
-And trans-plastic 'light piping' can give a toy optics that seem to glow.
+And trans-plastic light-piping can give a toy optics that seem to glow.

 Gender

 I'm focusing on toys rather than cartoons but even a toy standing in isolation can tell a story.
 Look at these toys in robot mode and one often gets a sense of a fictional character with some kind of personality.
 Transformers were granted personality and alongside that came gender.
 Our culture so entrenches gender into identity.
-To start with they were all masculine (except possibly some of the animalistic robots) but eventually feminine characters were introduced too.
+Originally they were all masculine (except possibly some of the animalistic robots) but soon feminine characters were introduced too.
 The moment that happened debate ensued.

 Once more the issue of form preceding or following characterization is relevant.
-Most 'mechs' (masculine characters) start with a neuter toy design.
-However it is a look that can readily be aligned with the caricatured proportions of masculine cartoon characters.
-Nobody balks at some boxy lumpy construct referred to as 'he'.
-However for 'fembots' (feminine characters of whichever faction) in past decades there was an expectation that they must have an exaggerated doll-like form so cartoon models defined a look that was difficult to render as transforming toys.
-This limited alt-modes of the few fembots that did get toys to more organic and 'shapely' things like spiders (yuck) and motorcycles.
+The mechs that are masculine characters start with a neuter toy design.
+However these boxy lunks can readily be aligned with the caricatured proportions of masculine cartoon characters.
+However feminine characters were expected to have an exaggerated doll-like form so cartoon models defined a look that was difficult to render as transforming toys.
+This limited alt-modes of the few fembots of whatever faction that did get toys to more organic and shapely things like arthropods and motorcycles.

 More recently however there have been two interesting developments.
 One is that designers have managed to make fembots turn into reasonably convincing sportscars or jetplanes.
-The other is that feminine characters have been allocated to existing and more neuter designs (in a process known as re-tooling and re-decorating) and they turn into things like vans or fire engines.
-The former development conforms to notions of sexual dimorphism.
+The other is that feminine characters have been allocated to existing and more neuter designs (in a process known as re-tooling and re-decorating) that turn into things like vans or fire engines.
+The former development conforms to notions of sex dimorphism.
 The latter however recognizes that gender cuts across all sorts of forms.
-These fictional characters can be 'she' simply because we decide to call them that.
-The end result is that Transformers are bit-by-bit becoming toys for everyone.

 Collectability

-There is so much more I could discuss but I will finish for now by saying that Transformers are intended to be collected.
+I could discuss more but I will finish by saying that Transformers are intended to be collected.
 So many of them are made (as a toy or in storytelling) to go with others.
-Many are designated as having relations like 'twins' or 'master-and-pet' or 'rider-and-steed'.
+Many are designated as having relations like twin siblings or master-and-pet or rider-and-steed.
 Others belong to groups that form gestalts.
 Others belong to toy selections who can use the same arms and armour interchangeably.
 And for me simply the variety of forms promotes the desire to collect.
 Turning into vehicles is cool but then there are others that turn into monsters or into everyday household appliances.
-Somehow all these disparate toys can look awesome on the same shelf in whatever modes.
+All that variety will appeal to a variety of collectors.
+All these disparate toys can somehow look awesome on the same shelf in whatever modes.
 And then they transform!